 - Stay Dry: Make sure your feet are dry before putting on socks or shoes, especially if you just took a shower.
 Water stuck between toes is a common culprit.

 - Choose Well-Ventilated Shoes: Natural leather is much more breathable than plastic, rubber or "pleather."
 Shoes with perforations or materials designed to be breathable are even better (such as—just off the tops of our heads—a Dash LITE or a Moc3 lined with Breathe-O-Prene).

 - Give Your Shoes a Break: If you let your shoes rest for 24 hours after wearing them, they will air out and much of the festering bacteria will die.

 - Wicking Socks: Not everyone is a fan of wearing socks with their shoes, but socks made from wicking fabric will push away sweat so it can evaporate—as long as your shoes are well-ventilated.
-Good wicking materials are merino wool, olefin or microfiber blends (Swiftwicks Socks are our favorites).
+Good wicking materials are merino wool, olefin or microfiber blends.
 Remember to change your socks regularly.

 - Baking Soda: Sprinkling a couple teaspoons of baking soda into your shoes overnight will help reduce the smell.
 Using deodorant with a baking soda base and applying it to your feet and/or shoes can also be very effective.

 - Vinegar Spray: Mix equal parts water and vinegar, spray it into your shoes to kill bacteria.
 Let them dry for at least 30 minutes before wearing them.
 Note: this could discolor some shoe dye, so be careful not to spray the outside.